The social share image for the jmwhitworth/PrismPress Github repository

 Plain text without line numbers

-PrismPress has support for many languages and can use any combination of them as required both with or without line numbers.
-Here’s the full list of supported languages as of version 1.2.1
+PrismPress supports many languages and can use any combination of them as required both with or without line numbers.
+Here’s the full list of supported languages as of version 1.2.1:

 How to use PrismPress